Blankenfelde station: Train services

 Until the late 1950s, the only passenger services at Blankenfelde were provided by the Berlin S-Bahn.
 A few suburban services was also provided on the long-distance tracks in order to bypass West Berlin.
 In 1960, three trains towards Berlin and four trains coming from Berlin stopped in Blankenfelde; the S-Bahn ticket could be used on the long-distance trains.
 After the construction of the Wall, the only remaining services ran towards Berlin via Berlin Schönefeld Flughafen station.
 Double-deck trains between Berlin Schönefeld stopped in Blankenfelde approximately every hour, some running between Berlin-Schöneweide and Wünsdorf; a connecting train shuttled between Blankenfelde and Mahlow.

 After the fall of the Wall and the re-commissioning of the S-Bahn to Blankenfelde, regional transport continued to use the route via Schönefeld and the trains ran about twice an hour to Berlin.
 Trains on the service from Potsdam to Wünsdorf also stopped in Blankenfelde in the 1990s, but this service was abandoned after a few years.
 There were calls for Blankenfelde to be a stop for InterRegio trains then operated by Deutsche Bahn, but these were not successful.
 Since the opening of the North-South mainline in Berlin in 2006, trains to Berlin run alternately on the new route or via Schönefeld to the Berlin Stadtbahn.

-The station is served by S-Bahn line S2 operated at 20-minute intervals and the RE8S and RB24 Regional-Express services, which run hourly:
+The station is served by S-Bahn line S2 operated at 20-minute intervals and the RE 8 and RB 10 and RB 24 regional services.

-The station is served by the following service(s):
+In the 2026 timetable the following regional services stop at the station: